springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 flexibility we allow some individuals to have a higher rate of transitioning from ``'E'`` to ``'I'`` and some partnerships to have a higher transmission rate.
-This is done by adding weights to the contact network `G` which scale the rates for those nodes or partners.
+This is done by adding weights to the contact network `G` which scale the rates for those individuals or partnerships.
 The documentation discusses other ways we can allow for heterogeneity in transition rates.